Isabella Buscemi Wears Nothing But A Glittery Thong In New Instagram Pic

-Isabella Buscemi has been keeping things heated up on her Instagram feed with lots of eye-catching new photos, and her newest share was no exception as she struck a flirty pose on a bed.
-She wore nothing but a pair of glittery thong bottoms, and left her bare booty on full show.
+Isabella Buscemi continues to heat up her Instagram feed with lots of eye-catching photos, and today’s share was no exception as she struck a flirty pose on a bed.
+She wore nothing but a pair of glittery thong bottoms and left her bare booty on full show.

-She lied on a white bed for the snap with her head by the foot of the bed.
+She lay on a white bed for the snap with her head by the foot of the bed.
 She extended her left arm and her legs as she propped up her head with her right hand.
-The model gave a smile with her lips closed, and and appeared to be having a good day.
+The model gave a smile with her lips closed, and appeared to be having a good day.

 Her thong was hard to miss as it caught the light, and it featured thick straps that rested high on her hips.
 She also accessorized with a white bracelet or watch on her right wrist, but seemingly wore no other pieces of jewelry.

-Isabella wore her hair pulled back into a casual bun with her bangs framing her face, and sported a chic makeup application that looked to include silver eyeshadow, mascara, and glossy red lipstick.
+Isabella wore her hair pulled back into a casual bun with her bangs framing her face.
+She sported a chic makeup application that looked to include silver eye shadow, mascara, and glossy red lipstick.

-The bed had white sheets and pillows, and her tanned bod popped against the beaut real background.
+The bed had white sheets and pillows.
 Behind her was a white wall with a framed piece of art with cursive writing on it, and natural light entered the space.
+Her tanned bod contrasted nicely against the plain background.

 Isabella tagged @BriTeresi in the post, an artist on Instagram that makes collages of celebrities.
 Considering the caption, it sounds like the glittery thong was not actually worn by the model, but that it was added onto a nude photo.